Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 I was mentally and emotionally prepared for that, so when they hit me with another direction, it was all over again.
 I didn’t know how to react.
 I didn’t know what to think.

 I wasn’t quite sure if this was good.
 Was this bad?
 I don’t even know what it was.
 It’s very stressful.
 For anybody to tell you it’s not stressful and, “Well, don’t worry, it is what it is.”

 No, it’s stressful, and waiting is hard.

 You had a lot of mental reservations before chemotherapy

-My mom had breast cancer and went through radiation in the ’90s.
-She also went through chemo, she had a mastectomy, I was scared to death.
+My mom had breast cancer and went through radiation in the 90s.
+She also went through chemo.
+She had a mastectomy.
 I was scared to death.

 I was afraid it was going to hurt.
 I was afraid of what was going to happen.
 I didn’t want to lose my hair.

 »MORE: Patients describe dealing with hair loss during cancer treatment